dptools/process_offsite_audio/README.md

 This code has been running autonomously on the Pronet development server since early February 2022.
 Only a minority of sites have correctly added properly formatted interviews to Box and registered the corresponding subject ID in REDCap, but the code has worked well in those cases.

 <details>
-	<summary>Details on site mock interview status as of 3/31/2022:</summary>
+	<summary>Details on site mock interview status as of 4/25/2022:</summary>

 Sites that have successfully had some data processed -
-* PronetLA, PronetYA, and PronetNN have had an interview make it all the way through the pipeline.
+* PronetLA, PronetYA, PronetNN, and PronetWU have had an interview make it all the way through the pipeline.
 	* In the case of PronetYA, three interviews have gone through the pipeline.
-	* PronetLA had one transcript go all the way through as our first test transcript, and now has a second test audio file uploaded as part of the main testing phase - this second mock interview has been transcribed and is awaiting manual site redaction review.
+	* In the case of PronetLA, two interviews have gone through the pipeline.
 	* All other sites with any processing have done a single interview.
-* PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, PronetGA, PronetMT, and PronetWU have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
+* PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, PronetGA, PronetMT, and PronetMA have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
-	* PronetOR has put the reviewed transcript in the wrong spot on Box, the others don't seem to have done any review at all.
+	* PronetOR, PronetSF, PronetCA, and PronetMT have put the reviewed transcript in the wrong spot on Box.
-	* Note PronetLA has their second transcript awaiting the manual review right now.
+	* The others don't seem to have attempted to transfer an approved transcript at all.
+* PronetPA and PronetTE are currently awaiting transcriptions to be returned by TranscribeMe.

+As mentioned there are other sites that have tried to put interviews in Box but there were issues that prevented them from being processed -
+* Multiple interviews are unable to be pulled by Lochness to begin with, so they are not available to the code.
+	* PronetIR, PronetKC, and PronetPV all fall into this category due to lack of a correct subject ID registered to REDCap.
-As mentioned there are other sites that have tried to put interviews in Box but there were issues that prevented them from being processed.
-Multiple interviews are unable to be pulled by Lochness - Kevin's email summary can be referred to for more information on these cases.
-There have also been cases of interviews pulled by Lochness but with naming issues that prevented the audio code from recognizing them (the files within the Zoom folder should not be renamed by sites!).
-PronetPA and PronetNC are the two sites that actively have this latter problem.
+* There have also been cases of interviews pulled by Lochness but with naming issues that prevented this code from recognizing them (the files within the Zoom folder should not be renamed by sites!).
+	* PronetHA incorrectly renamed the audio file only, so the video part of the interview has been QCed but the audio has not yet been processed.
+	* PronetNC incorrectly renamed all files, so it has not been processed at all.

 All sites should have a test interview complete processing, in order to ensure that everyone understands the data collection procedures and has functioning equipment.
 There are also a few things in particular that really should still be tested -
 * There has not yet been a non-English test audio fully processed.
 	* PronetMT, which is a primarily French site (although may use some English) has uploaded a test audio, but has not completed the redaction review portion so that the transcript can finish processing.
-This is the only non-English site to upload a test at all.
+PronetMA, which is a Spanish site, is now also in the same boat.
+These are the only non-English sites that have processing in progress.
+	* PronetMU (German), PronetPV (Italian), PronetSL (Korean), and PronetSH (Mandarin) are the other non-English Pronet sites.
 	* Testing is especially needed for languages with a very different character set than English.
 * No sites have uploaded a test interview under the “psychs” category.
 	* These are processed independently from “open” interviews, although the steps are basically the same.
 	* The one concern about “psychs” is it can also sometimes involve upload of a single file from an external audio recording device instead of a Zoom interview.
 The code is written to address this but requires closer testing.
+* All sites have uploaded mock interviews that are notably shorter than what we will expect during real data collection.
+We should test at least one longer interview to ensure there are no compute issues and to get a better sense for expected runtimes and storage requirements.
+* Further, to test the "for review" random assignments (and emails) once those are implemented, we will need some sites to upload multiple extra tests.
+	* As we verify with TranscribeMe that they are doing all the things we are paying for, we will also want to do additional tests to ensure that when we move to real data TranscribeMe will be following all our instructions regularly.
+* Note that even sites that have been creating subject ID correctly in REDCap have not necessarily been providing a valid mock consent date.
+It is important in production that sites enter correct consent dates for each subject into REDCap ASAP.

 </details>

-An initial install has been done on the Pronet production server, but details and testing there remain to be ironed out.
-A few things to keep track of:
-* ffmpeg may still need to be installed, but other dependencies should be there
-* How to access the conda installation that was already done from my user account?
-* Is the code itself pulled onto production server yet or should my account be doing that?
+Dependencies have been installed on the Pronet production server, but downloading this code and testing there remain to be ironed out.
+We first need to determine what account should be installing and running the AV pipeline from the production server (after verifying that it has passed the production security review).
+Then we can discuss remaining required steps.
+Need to make some decision about how much testing will occur on development server still versus moving to production, and also distinguishing between testing new mock interviews on prod versus actually moving to real data.

+As far as real data collection timeline, some sites may be able to begin soon, but others remain months away - need to figure out more about this as summer approaches.
+There are some deadlines being imposed by NIMH, but it is also not clear how quickly this pipeline needs to launch after data collection starts.
+There will always be some gap between upload and outputs being available anyway, because of the time it takes to manually transcribe.

 ##### Prescient <a name="prescient"></a>
 We have not yet done any testing of this code on Prescient, but are in the process of coordinating among all relevant parties.
 The majority of the code should directly translate from Pronet to Prescient, now that Prescient has agreed to use our general file management scheme.
 Potential issues to address are noted under Next Steps below.
 We are currently focusing on figuring out how to upload transcripts for review back to Mediaflux, and on creating an SFTP account with TranscribeMe for Prescient (analogous to the one already set up for Pronet).

+Note that original mock interviews done by some Prescient sites did not follow the expected SOP, as they were originally using a different plan than Pronet.
+So sites will need to redo any mock interviews before testing can begin on dev server anyway.

 ### Next Steps <a name="todo"></a>
 The next steps described here focus on what is necessary to finalize the data flow and quality control workflow for production data collection across sites.
 Once dataflow and quality control are successfully running, we will then come up with a plan for writing more intensive feature extraction code for the interview datatypes.
 The feature extraction code will be kept in a separate repository so that it can easily be installed on a separate production machine.